Class-incremental learning: survey and performance evaluation on image classification: Related work

 \minisection{Pseudo-rehearsal methods.} In order to avoid storing exemplars and privacy issues inherent in \emph{exemplar rehearsal}, some methods learn to generate examples from previous tasks.
 DGR~\cite{shin2017continual} generates those synthetic samples using an unconditional GAN.
 An auxiliary classifier is needed to assign ground truth labels to each generated sample.
 An improved version is proposed in MeRGAN~\cite{wu2018memory}, where a label-conditional GAN and replay alignment are used.
 DGM~\cite{ostapenko2019learning} combines the advantages of conditional GANs and synaptic plasticity using neural masking.
 A dynamic network expansion mechanism is introduced to ensure sufficient model capacity.
 Lifelong GAN~\cite{zhai2019lifelong} extends image generation without catastrophic forgetting from label-conditional to image-conditional GANs.
 As an alternative to exemplar rehearsal, some methods perform \emph{feature replay}~\cite{kemker2017fearnet, xiang2019incremental}, which need a fixed backbone network to provide good representations.

 \minisection{Incremental Learning beyond image classification.} Shmelkov et al.~\cite{shmelkov2017incremental} propose to learn object detectors incrementally.
 They use Fast-RCNN~\cite{girshick2015fast} as the network and propose distillation losses on both bounding box regression and classification outputs.
 Additionally, they choose to distill the region proposal with the lowest background scores, which filters out most background proposals.
 Hao et al.~\cite{hao2019end} extend Faster-RCNN~\cite{ren2015faster} with knowledge distillation.
-Similarly, Michieli et al. ~\cite{michieli2019incremental} propose to distill both on the output logits and on intermediate features for incremental semantic segmentation.
+Similarly, Michieli et al.~\cite{michieli2019incremental} propose to distill both on the output logits and on intermediate features for incremental semantic segmentation.
 Recently, Cermelli et al.~\cite{cermelli2020modeling} model the background by revisiting distillation-based methods and the conventional cross entropy loss.
 Specifically, previous classes are seen as background for the current task and current classes are seen as background for distillation.
 Incremental semantic segmentation has also been applied to remote sensing~\cite{tasar2019incremental} and medical data~\cite{ozdemir2018learn}.

 Catastrophic forgetting has been mainly studied in feed-forward neural networks.
 Only recently the impact of catastrophic forgetting in recurrent LSTM networks was studied~\cite{schak2019study}.
 In this work, they observe that catastrophic forgetting is even more notable in recurrent networks than feed-forward networks.
 This is because recurrent networks amplify small changes of the weights.
-To address catastrophic forgetting an expansion layer technique for RNNs was proposed in~\cite{Coop2013fixedexpansion}.
-A Net2Net technique~\cite{chen2015net2net} was combined with gradient episodic memory in~\cite{Sodhani2019rnnlll}.
+To address catastrophic forgetting an expansion layer technique for RNNs was proposed~\cite{Coop2013fixedexpansion}.
+A Net2Net technique~\cite{chen2015net2net} was combined with gradient episodic memory~\cite{Sodhani2019rnnlll}.
 In addition, they propose a benchmark of tasks for training and evaluating models for learning sequential problems.
-Finally, preventing forgetting for the task of captioning was studied in~\cite{delchiaro2020RATT}.
+Finally, Del Chiaro et al.~\cite{delchiaro2020RATT} study preventing forgetting for the task of captioning.